Understanding Emergency Light Transformers Installation

 • Verify chemistry compatibility on the charger (SLA/Ni-Cd/LiFePO4) and remote-head voltage (6 V/12 V) where applicable.

-• Use OEM parts to maintain the product’s UL 924 listing; mixing parts can void the listing.
+• Use OEM parts to maintain the product’s UL 924 listing; mixing parts can void the listing and cause an otherwise simple emergency light transformer replacement to fail inspection.

 After-Repair Tests & Documentation